Before the Model Comes the Mission

 I. The Foundation the Model Requires

-Across the federal government, "product operating model" has become the idea of the moment.
-Think tanks are publishing frameworks.
+Across the federal government, the product operating model is gaining recognition as the right framework for modern mission delivery.
+Policy and research organizations are publishing frameworks.
 Consultants are proposing transformations.
 Agency executives are hearing the term in briefings, at conferences, and in strategic planning conversations.
 The language of empowered teams, continuous delivery, and product thinking is spreading quickly.

-The implementation is not keeping pace.
-With rare exceptions, most agencies have not yet moved beyond the conversation.
+Yet implementation is not keeping pace.
 The gap between discussing a product operating model and successfully putting one into practice is wide, and the reason is consistent: agencies are reaching for a model before they have answered the question the model is meant to address.
-What value are we here to deliver, and to whom?
+What public value are we here to deliver, and to whom?

 That question sounds simple.
 It is not.
-Moving straight from "we need to modernize" to "let's adopt a product operating model" produces a particular kind of failure: one that looks like transformation while the underlying structural misalignment remains unaddressed.
+Moving straight from “we need to transform how we operate” to “let’s adopt a product operating model” bypasses a foundational step, one that determines whether the transformation addresses structural misalignment or leaves it intact.

 II.
 Value is Defined by Those Who Receive It